Why is organic farming better? Spotlight on our organic cattle, dairy & Creamery

 Positive choices for the future

-The next time you visit our Cotswolds farm, take a walk to say hello to our heritage Gloucester herd – you’ll find them very friendly.
-Look out for brown cows with horns and a white cross on their backs; these are the heritage Gloucesters who provide us with the delicious creamy milk that makes up our award-winning single Gloucestershire cheese.
-We were instrumental in saving this breed from extinction – but that’s a whole different story, to be told soon…
+The next time you visit our Cotswolds farm, look out for brown cows with horns and a white cross on their backs; these are the heritage Gloucesters who provide us with the delicious creamy milk that makes up our award-winning single Gloucestershire cheese.
+Daylesford was instrumental in saving this breed from extinction, but that’s a whole different story…